 Does Business Expert Charge fees?

-Business Expert does not charge any fees we are paid an introductory fee by the developer.
+Business Expert does not charge any fees.
+We are paid an introductory fee by the developer.
+Using our introductory service will also not affect any potential investment return in any way.

-Our property bond investments are aimed very specifically at sophisticated investors which means you should have enough depth of experience, capital and net worth to feel comfortable in more advanced types of investment opportunity.
+Our property bond and loan note investments are aimed very specifically at sophisticated investors and high net-worth individuals which means you should have enough depth of experience, capital and net worth to feel comfortable in more advanced types of investment opportunity.

-This kind of unregulated investment is not available to everyone.
+This kind of unregulated investment is not available to the average retail investor.

-Business Expert’s loan notes are specifically aimed at Institutional Investors, Sophisticated Investors, HNW Earners, Companies and Restricted Investors.
+Business Expert’s loan notes are specifically aimed at institutional investors, family offices, sophisticated investors and HNW individuals.

 How do I Start Investing?